guimossibento/facebook-comments-admin/bower_components/select2/docs/pages/12.programmatic-control/01.add-select-clear-items/docs.md

 For Select2 controls that receive their data from an [AJAX source](/data-sources/ajax), using `.val()` will not work.
 The options won't exist yet, because the AJAX request is not fired until the control is opened and/or the user begins searching.
 This is further complicated by server-side filtering and pagination - there is no guarantee when a particular item will actually be loaded into the Select2 control!

 The best way to deal with this, therefore, is to simply add the preselected item as a new option.
-For remotely sourced data, this will probably involve creating a new API endpoint in your server-side application that can retrieve individual items:
+For remotely sourced data, this will probably involve creating a new Api endpoint in your server-side application that can retrieve individual items:

 ```
 // Set up the Select2 control